Qumulo/docs/qq-cli-command-guide/s3/s3_add_bucket.md

   help: Create the bucket with versioning and object locking enabled.
   name: --enable-object-lock
   required: false
+- alternate: []
+  help: Create a private bucket.
+A private bucket has a policy automatically created
+    that restricts visibility and access to the creator and users with RBAC permissions.
+  name: --private
+  required: false
 permalink: /qq-cli-command-guide/s3/s3_add_bucket.html
 positional_options: []
 sidebar: qq_cli_command_reference_sidebar